-13.6.
+14.6.
 Pension Risk

-Actuarial Management of the ABB pension plans are done by AB and regular reporting on valuation / risk is provided as well as the determination of the assumptions (via the AXA Group Policy).
+Historically, actuarial Management of the ABB pension plans were done by AXA Belgium and regular reporting on valuation / risk is provided as well as the determination of the assumptions (via the AXA Group Policy).
 Assets are managed by AXA Belgium via Group insurance contracts (Branch 21).
-The Crelan Group pension funds are managed actuarially by Willis Towers Watson.
+The Crelan Group pension funds were managed actuarially by Willis Towers Watson.
+As from the start of year 2024 the actuarial Management of the pension plans for both Crelan and ABB is done by EMFEA Consulting, Part of AXA Group.
 The annual IAS 19 calculations mitigate this risk.
 In addition, on an annual basis, the Balance Sheet Management team calculates the sensitivity of the OCI to changes in interest rates and inflation.